Medical Billing Companies Buyers Guide

 The positives though, these are less costly alternatives.
 Many of these companies charge you per claim rather than the standard percentage of collections model used across the industry.

 The third option is the one that I personally prefer.
-Outsource billing to your Electronic health Record (EHR) vendor.
+Outsource medical billing to your Electronic Health Record (EHR) vendor.
 You will have the obvious advantage of dealing with a single vendor, saving you the hassle of following up or monitoring different vendors to ensure that they are delivering on their promises.
-Moreover, most vendors with billing service will offer you their best EHR Software and Practice Management System (Medical Billing software) for free, which will allow you to have some control/ insight into how your third party biller is performing.
+Moreover, most vendors with medical billing service will offer you their best EHR Software and Practice Management System (Medical Billing software) for free, which will allow you to have some control/ insight into how your third party biller is performing.
 Be cautious however; don’t get stuck into the worst of both worlds.

 Questions to Ask

 How Exactly Do You Work?

 Don’t assume a new medical billing service will work the same as one you’ve used before.
 These businesses differ in what they offer and their processes.

 You’ll be using this service to hopefully improve your bottom line.
 Your forecasts will be based on the billing company’s actions, so you must understand their timelines.
 Ask how long they take before submitting unpaid accounts to collection agencies so you can plan accordingly.

 You also need to enquire whether payment is done based on your total revenue.
 This won’t make sense if the billing company doesn’t affect all your revenue streams, such as income raised by your staff.
 Rather pick one where payment is based on the company’s collected amount.